inducer/modepy/doc/misc.rst

     pip install modepy

-If you are instaling :mod:`modepy` into a global environment, you may need additional permissions (e.g. :command:`sudo`).
+If you are installing :mod:`modepy` into a global environment, you may need additional permissions (e.g. :command:`sudo`).
 If you do not have `pip <https://pypi.python.org/pypi/pip>`__ installed, you can easily get it using::